 Much of the technical work is done at week-long MPEG meetings.
 Several hundreds contributions are submitted by members by electronic means.
 The meeting is structured in Plenaries (4 hours on Monday morning, 2 hours on Wednesday morning and all the afternoon of Friday) and in subgroup meetings.

 About 200 documents are produced at every meeting to capture the agreements reached.
 Particular importance assume

 - "Resolutions" which document the outline of each agreement and make reference to the documents produced, and

 - "Ad-hoc groups", groups of experts working on some specified area of work, usually until the following meeting.
 Ad-hoc groups work by e-mail and in some exceptional cases they are authorised to hold physical meetings.

-Output documents, too, are stored on the MPEG FTP site.
+Output documents, too, are stored on the MPEG document management site.
 Access to input and output documents, however, is restricted to MPEG members

 To know whom to contact in your country click here.
 You should make sure that you seek membership of the right committee, formally ISO/IEC JTC 1/SC 29/ WG 11 (MPEG), because national standards bodies have competence in manifold areas of standardisation.